 Breakfast in the Sky is offered before opening hours Monday – Friday and Lunch in the Sky catered by Giodano’s on the 99th floor with a fast pass entry to Skydeck Chicago on the 103rd floor is also offered on Saturdays and Sundays.

 Our Pie in the Sky dinner was provided by Skydeck Chicago in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book on Booking.com through our affiliate site, we earn a small commission at no additional cost to you.
-It just helps us keep things running here at Luxe Adventure Traveler!
+When you book on Booking.com or Viator through our affiliate sites, we earn a small commission at no additional cost to you.